Firethorne HOA Brick & Stucco Cleaning Guide

 Brick Exteriors in Firethorne

 Most Firethorne homes have at least partial brick facades.
 The brick here is standard Texas face brick, which is porous.
 That porosity is what makes it tricky to clean.
-High-pressure water forces moisture deep into the brick, which can cause spalling (the face of the brick flaking off) over time, especially in our heat cycling between summer highs and winter lows.
+High-pressure water forces moisture deep into the brick, which can cause spalling (the face of the brick flaking off) over time, especially with Katy-area heat cycling between summer highs and winter lows.

 The right approach for Firethorne brick is a soft wash at low pressure (under 500 PSI) with a sodium hypochlorite-based cleaning solution.
 The chemical does the work.
 It kills mold, mildew, and algae on contact, breaks down the biological material, and the low-pressure rinse carries it away.
 No blasting required.